nikoo99m/Scrabble/README.md

 For example, `OND,f8` says that from the position in column `f` and row `8` on the board, going down, a tile sequence corresponding to the word `OND` should be played, where occupied squares are skipped.
 Another example is `VLuE,10b`, which says that from position `b10`, going right, a tile sequence corresponding to the word `VLUE` should be played, where a wildcard should be used for the `U` on the board (indicated by the use of the lower-case letter `u`).

-## User requirements

-> **Note: the requirements below are mandatory to follow.
-You will lose marks if your implementation does not meet these requirements**

-In this coursework, you shall implement a Java program in which a human user shall play SkraBBKle described above against the computer. **The human always makes the first move.**

 ### Initiation